 His first winner under Rules was a novice hurdle in May with a pointer called Gone To Lunch who promptly also won his next two.
 A year later he sold the dairy herd and the existing facilities were developed to cope with the extra horses.
 A 300 metre schooling ring was linked to a three and a half furlong strip that rises up from the bottom of the farm and Jeremy posted 24 victories with 34 individual horses.

 It is a family run yard, with both daughters, Laura and Georgina back in the fold helping progress the yard further.
 Laura has been running the yard for the past 5 years after a spinal injury brought her venting and race-riding career to an abrupt end.
 She now focus' her competitiveness on the racing as well as continuing to compete in dressage and para-dressage.
-Georgina has recently returned to the yard after stints at Andrew Balding's, Charlie Longsdon and most recently as assistant to Eve Johnson Houghton.
+Georgina has recently returned to the yard after stints at Andrew Balding's, Charlie Longsdon and more recently as assistant to Eve Johnson Houghton.
 She has brought back different ways and methods to improve the yard.

 Gone To Lunch won five point-to-points, fell in the 2007 Christie's Foxhunter Chase at Cheltenham, and then proved so successful over hurdles, winning four, that he was only narrowly beaten in the Sefton Novices' Hurdle at Aintree.
 He contracted pleural pneumonia and nearly died three years later before scoring an emotional success at Wincanton in the FJ Chalke Handicap Chase on October 23, 2011.
-He is now happily retired as 'trainer's hack' at Higher Holworthy.

 Jeremy scored his first Grade One success with Melodic Rendezvous in the Tolworth Hurdle at Sandown in 2013.